 how to master basic op-ed structure, including crafting ledes and kickers, writing a strong body, and adding support and research;

 how and where to submit them to newspapers, magazines, and online publications.
 You’ll be encouraged submit at least one finished op-ed for publication.

-Placing Personal Essays in Mainstream Publications
+Placing Personal Essays in Mainstream Publications: ONLINE

 Building a platform has become a successful avenue towards landing an agent or securing a book deal.
 One way to help build your platform is by publishing work in mainstream venues where your voice and stories will get noticed.
 Pitching essays to newspapers and print and online magazines is a skill that comes with its own rules and guidelines.
 This class will teach you how to pitch essays, target market audiences, and adapt your work to appeal to mainstream publications.
 We'll examine and break down published work, and by the end of the class, you will be able to identify the parts and structure of what makes an essay appealing to a mainstream pub.
 Feel free to bring in something you're working on for feedback, but it's not required.
 You'll go home with handouts for reference, a cohesive list of potential markets, and — hopefully — plenty of inspiration.

 "I learned more from this class than in an entire semester of nonfiction class at Emerson College."

 "Britni was the most informative instructor I have ever had.
 Spot on with every word -- no, I am not exaggerating -- being useable information.
 Every question was succinctly answered.
 Class timing was perfect.
 And she seemed to do a great job addressing everyone's varied places on the spectrum of essay writing and what they personally wanted to accomplish.
 If there were a 10, she'd have mine!"